andrew890/easysmf-samples/easysmf-rti/rti-http-servlet/README.md

 mvn jetty:run -Djetty.http.port=9999
 ```
 This will build the project and start the Maven Jetty server, listening on port 9999.
+Change the port as required, or accept the default port 8080.

 Run the EasySMF-RTI projects specifying your IP address in the URL e.g.
 ```